-Getting a business license may seem like an overwhelming task to add to your never-ending to-do list.
-Especially since Washington State typically requires you to obtain business licenses at both the state and local levels and apply for additional permits depending on your business’s nature, it can be a confusing process.
+Getting a license may seem like an overwhelming task to add to your never-ending to-do list.
+Especially since Washington State typically requires you to obtain business licenses at both the state and local levels and apply for additional permits depending on your trade, it can be a confusing process.

 But that’s why we’re here!
 We’ve done all the digging for you, so with this article, you’ll know how to get a Washington state business license and what steps you usually need to take to get one.

 If you run a business in the state of Washington, it makes sense that you’d also need a Washington business license and the appropriate permits to operate in compliance with the law.